r4victor/tenthousandmeters/content/blog/python_bts_12.md

             self.create_task(task)
 ```

-The problem with this solution is that it provides very limited concurrency.
+This counts as a concurrent server.
+You may notice, however, that it has a problem.
+Its concurrency is very limited.
 The tasks run in an interleaved manner, but their order is fixed.
-So if the next scheduled task is the task that accepts new connections, tasks that handle connected clients will have to wait until a new client connects.
+For example, if the currently scheduled task is the task that accepts new connections, tasks that handle connected clients have to wait until a new client connects.

-Another way to phrase this problem is to say that the event loop doesn't check whether socket operations will block, so we can fix it by adding I/O multiplexing.
+Another way to phrase this problem is to say that the event loop doesn't check whether socket operations will block.
+As we learned, we can fix it by adding I/O multiplexing.
 Instead of rescheduling a task immediately after running it, the event loop should reschedule the task only when the socket that the task is waiting on becomes available for reading (or writing).
 A task can register its intention to read from or write to a socket by calling some event loop method.
-Alternatively, it can just `yield` this information to the event loop.
+Or it can just `yield` this information to the event loop.
 Here's a version of the server that takes the latter approach:

 ```python
 # echo_06_yield_io.py